sarahstrong314/MCR3U/2 - Introduction to Functions/7 - Introdution to Discrete Functions.md

 For example, the sequence 1, 3, 5, 7, 9, ... is an arithmetic sequence where a = 1 and d = 2.

 A **geometric sequence** is a sequence in which each pair of consecutive terms have the ratio.
-Th quotient of the **ratio** is denoted by the constant r.
+The quotient of the **ratio** is denoted by the constant r.
 The first term in a geometric sequence is also denoted by the constant a.

 For example, the sequence 1, 3, 9, 27, 81, ... is a geometric sequence where a = 1 and r = 3.